i4web/sern-programming/README.md

 We created some custom shortcodes to help you type up your project write ups with as little to no HTML code needed as possible.
 Shortcodes are used to wrap your content with opening and ending tags that will wrap your content with HTML.
 With your theme you have the following shortcodes available:

 * The [pre] shortcode - used for displaying programming code on via your website
 * The [kbd] shortcode - used to display HTML in the browsers default monotype font.
 Styled with Bootstrap to look like a terminal or CLI.

 To demonstrate how you can use the shortcodes in your WordPress editor you can copy and paste the following inside the editor

 ```
 My latest project MyNewGame was released today.
-I'm particularly excited about this project because it's easy to install and you'll be playing it in now time.
-To download and install my latest game all you have to do is use apt by typing
+I'm particularly excited about this project
+because it's easy to install and you'll be playing it in now time.
+To download and install
+my latest game all you have to do is use apt by typing
-[kbd]sudo apt-get	install doge [/kbd]
+[kbd]sudo apt-get install doge[/kbd]

-I'm really excited about a particularly cool function that I was able to come up with, first one to get it wins
+I'm really excited about a particularly cool function that I was able to come up with, first
+one to get it wins

-[pre]Array(16).join("wat" - 1) + " Batman!" [/pre]
+[pre]Array(16).join("wat" - 1) + " Batman!"[/pre]
 ```

-## Editing your About Chris Page
+## Editing your "About Chris" Page

 We set you up with a default about page.
 Click on the "Pages" link on the WordPress admin menu and click to edit your "About Chris" page.
 You can edit its contents via the visual or text tab in the wordpress editor.

 ## Changing the Home Page Header Copy